-As an RMIT student you are expected to pay your fees by the due date shown on your tax invoice – as agreed to in the Statement of student responsibilities.
+As an RMIT student, you're expected to pay your fees by the due date shown on your tax invoice.
+To check your current fees:

 Late payment fee

-Until the debt is cleared, a debtor cannot enrol, add classes, obtain a transcript of results or a Statement of Academic Completion, receive an award, or view academic history (results) via Enrolment Online.
+When fees are not paid by the due date, we apply certain restrictions to your student record.
+These restrictions will mean that you can't enrol, add classes, obtain a transcript of results or a Statement of Academic Completion, receive an award, or view your academic history (results) in Enrolment Online.

-If you have more than $500 of unpaid tuition fees in your account after the due date RMIT is entitled to cancel your enrolment in all current programs.
+If you have more than $500 of unpaid tuition fees in your account after the due date, RMIT may cancel your enrolment in all of your current programs.

 If your enrolment is cancelled you will:

-- be cancelled in all current programs even if you have paid (or have an approved HELP loan) for the other program/s that you are enrolled in
+- be cancelled in all current programs even if you have paid (or have an approved HELP loan or VET Student Loan) for any other program/s that you're enrolled in

 - have to reapply to the University if you wish to continue your studies in the cancelled program/s.